 Most recently, she has been working to reactivate commuter service along the Long Island Railroad’s Lower Montauk line, aiming to bring a light rail that would run from Jamaica to Long Island City.

-Council Member Crowley was born and raised in the district she now represents.
+Former Council Member Crowley was born and raised in the district she represented.
 She is the 14 of 15 children born to Mary and Walter Crowley, who themselves were both dedicated to community service.
 She most enjoys the time she spends with her sons, Dennis and Owen, who graduated from local public schools and both attend college in New York.
 Elizabeth and her family live in Glendale.